-Warren, Biden clash on health care, as top Dem contenders spar on stage for first time
+Debate descends into melee over health care, Obama, socialism as Dems struggle to show unity

-Long-simmering health care policy disputes between Joe Biden, Bernie Sanders, and Elizabeth Warren exploded into the open during Thursday night's Democratic primary debate, as the candidates -- often with raised voices -- laid bare their fundamental disagreements on "Medicare-for-all."
+Long-simmering policy disputes between Joe Biden, Bernie Sanders, Elizabeth Warren and a slew of other candidates exploded into the open during Thursday night's Democratic primary debate, as the candidates -- often with raised voices -- laid bare their fundamental disagreements on "Medicare-for-all," immigration and more.

+Intermittent efforts by some candidates to show unity and keep the heat on President Trump repeatedly failed, with most striving instead to score an aggressive debate 'moment' on stage in Houston.

-Amid the melee, Pete Buttigieg criticized the Democrats for "scoring points against each other, poking at each other" -- prompting Julian Casto to interject, "That's called an election!
+Amid the melee, Pete Buttigieg offered an olive branch as he criticized the Democrats for "scoring points against each other, poking at each other" -- prompting Julian Casto to interject, "That's called an election!

 "Yeah, but a house divided cannot stand," Amy Klobuchar retorted.

-The brouhaha on stage began from the outset, when Biden set the tone by going after Warren directly: "I know the senator says she's for Bernie.
+The brouhaha on stage at the ABC News-hosted debate began from the outset, when Biden set the tone by going after Warren directly: "I know the senator says she's for Bernie.
 Well, I'm for Barack."

 YANG'S DEBATE SURPRISE -- HE'S GIVING AWAY $12G TO 10 RANDOM FAMILIES, STUNNING CANDIDATES ON STAGE